schneems/schneems/_posts/2016-04-07-conference-proposal.md

 I'm not going to claim they're all master works, but they're at least kinda interesting.
 Another key point in abstracts is brevity.
 Use short sentences.
 Short sentences are concise.
 Short sentences are rich.
 Short sentences are powerful.
 Short.
 Sentences.

 Remove unnecessary words, obviously.
 Remove soft or hedging statements "sometimes", "maybe", etc. It's okay to be a little hyperbolic in an abstract.
 Instead of "your tests might be slower than you may like" it's okay to shorten to "your tests are slow".
 Attendees will self select so that statement will likely be true.
-If my tests are fast, i don't need your talk.
+If my tests are fast, I don't need your talk.
 Being concise in an abstract shows me that you know the core essence of what you want to talk about and you know how to extract and distill it.

 Once you've grabbed attention, you'll want to make sure to give your reader enough information to determine whether or not they should see the talk.
 Is it an advanced topic?
 Very technical?
 Any prerequisites?
 I like being specific on these points.
 Here's some of my "in this talk" statements from proposals that have gotten accepted over the years: